 How to avoid tartar build-up

 Here are a handful of ways you can prevent harmful build-up!

 Flossing (or interdental cleaning) removes harmful bacteria, acid, and plaque from those tricky spots that your toothbrush may have missed.
 This is essential to an effective dental routine because skipping flossing could invite cavities and buildup, regardless of your brushing habits.

 Using a fluoride or antiseptic mouthwash each evening will help you wash away the things that harm your teeth and gums most.

 Some foods are more likely to cause buildup.
 So stay away from excessively sweet and starchy things, such as white bread and sodas.
 Click here for a short list of foods to avoid for the sake of your teeth.

 Try an electric toothbrush

-Using a toothbrush designed for plaque removal is a terrific investment tartar buildup prevention.
+Using a toothbrush designed for plaque removal is a terrific investment in buildup prevention.

 Dental tartar and heart health

 Did you know that dental health and heart health are closely connected?
-In fact, tartar buildup is known to be one of the early warning signs of a heart attack!
-A dental professional can spot excessive tartar buildup early, promoting not just dental but also heart health!
+In fact, this type of buildup is known to be one of the early warning signs of a heart attack!
+A dental professional can spot excessive buildup early, promoting not just dental but also heart health!
 So don’t skip your regular dental checkups.